-&lt;sup>[4] Other adjustments reflect a late settlement transaction which subsequently settled on 1 March 2016.
-Note, the risk weighted assets with regards to the settlement risk arising on the transaction is not material and has been included within Table 5, as part of counterparty credit risk.
+[5] Other adjustments in prior year reflect a late settlement transaction which subsequently settled on 1 March 2016.
+Note, the risk weighted assets with regards to the settlement risk arising on the transaction was not material and is included within Table 5, as part of the counterparty credit risk comparative.